AriFordsham/GHCWiki/safe-haskell.md

 ```

-Suppose client C decides to trust P.  Then does C trust M?
-Well, M has a `safe` import, so P's author takes no responsibility.
+Suppose client C decides to trust package P.  Then does C trust module M?
+To decide, C must check M's imports:

+- M imports `System.IO.Unsafe`.
+M was compiled with `-XTrustworthy`, so P's author takes responsibility for that import.
+C trusts P's author, so C trusts M.
+- M has a `safe` import of `Buggle`, so P's author takes no responsibility for the safety or otherwise of `Buggle`.
 So C must check whether `Buggle` is trusted by C.  Is it?
-Well, it is compiled with `-XSafe`, so the code in `Buggle` is machine-checked to be OK, but again the author takes no responsibility for `Prelude`.
-Ah, but `Prelude` comes from `base`, which C trusts, and is (let's say) compiled with `-XTrustworthy`.
+Well, it is compiled with `-XSafe`, so the code in `Buggle` itself is machine-checked to be OK, but again under the assumption that `Buggle`'s imports are trusted by C.  Ah, but `Prelude` comes from `base`, which C trusts, and is (let's say) compiled with `-XTrustworthy`.

-What about the import of `System.IO.Unsafe`?
-C trust's P's author, and P's author takes responsibility for that import.
-So C trusts M.

 Notice that C didn't need to trust package `Wuggle`; the machine checking is enough.
 C only needs to trust packages that have `-XTrustworthy` modules in them.

-### Implementation details

-Determining trust requires two modifications to the way GHC manages modules.
-First, the interface file format must change to record each module's trust dependency set.
-Second, we need compiler options to specify which packages are trusted by an application.

-We therefore extend the interface file format to record the trust dependency set of each module.
-The set is represented as a list of *trust dependencies*, each of which is a (package, module) pair.

-Currently, in any given run of the compiler, GHC classifies each package as either exposed or hidden.
-To incorporate trust, we add a second bit specifying whether each package is trusted or untrusted.
-This bit will be controllable by two new options to `ghc-pkg`, `trust` and `distrust`, which are analogous to `expose` and `hide`.
+### Command line options

 On the command line, several new options control which packages are trusted: